Brushed Nickel Shower Screens Β· Melbourne

 Can brushed nickel be used on sliding shower screens?

 Yes.
-Brushed nickel sliding systems are available for suitable openings and can be a good option where a softer satin rail is preferred over chrome or matt black.
+Brushed nickel sliding shower screens are available for suitable openings and can be a good option where a softer satin rail is preferred over chrome or matt black.

 Is brushed nickel easy to clean?